epfl-lara/leon-web/README.md

 #### Create your configuration file

 * Create the `localhome-leonweb/git/leon-web/` folders in your leon installation folder
-* Create the `localhome-leonweb/repos` folder in your leon installation folder
+* Create the `localhome-leonweb/repos/github`, and `localhome-leonweb/repos/tequila` folders in your leon installation folder
 * Create a `setup.conf`file in the `conf` folder of your leon installation folder and add the following lines (where `PATH_TO_LEON`is the path to your leon installation folder) :

 	```